Lesbian Intimacy and the Sexual Response Cycle

 Q3: How can we keep passion alive in a long-term lesbian relationship?

-Try new toys like a double-ended dildo, change your setting, or weave in playful rituals.
-Open communication about desires and needs helps sustain connection.
+Try new toys like double-ended dildos, change the setting, or weave in playful rituals.
+Open communication about desires sustains connection.

 Q4: Are there specific health concerns for lesbian or bisexual women?